Living with Hepatitis C: Managing Ascites

 Ascites is the accumulation of fluid within the abdominal or peritoneal cavity.
 The fluid is typically serous fluid, which looks clear or very pale yellow.
 Ascites can exist in only one part of the abdomen or there can be multiple locations of fluid buildup at the same time.
+In this article, the connection between hepatitis C, liver disease, and managing ascites is discussed.

 There are two types of ascites, transudative and exudative, which are determined by how much protein is found in the fluid.
 This protein, called albumin, led to a grading scale called the Serum Ascites Albumin Gradient (SAAG).